ryan713/Music_Finder/README.md

-# Music_Finder
+# # Music_Finder

-Features incorporated:
+# Features incorporated:
 JSON Parsing,
-making HTTP request on the background thread using loaders, listview, adapters with viewholder, content resolvers, google location services etc.
+making HTTP request on the background thread using loaders, listview, adapters with viewholder, content resolvers, google location services, and google sign in using google API client.

-Featured yet to be implemented: shared preferences, job scheduling.
+# Featured yet to be implemented:
+shared preferences,
+job scheduling.